 Salespersons must take a 25 hour Salespersons postlicense course within their first year of licensure.
 The course taken must be one specifically approved by the Commission.
 Failure to complete a postlicense course during the first year of being licensed will cause the license to lapse.
 This also pertains to candidates who use reciprocity to obtain a GA license, even if you were licensed for many years in your original state.

-Must pass the Examination administered by AMP and approved by the Commission.
+Must pass the Examination administered by PSI and approved by the Commission.
 Persons applying for a salesperson's license must apply within twelve months of the date they took the examination; or after twelve months have passed, they must retake the examination.

 Must pay the appropriate licensing fee as described below: